Do I Qualify?

 - Your disability has lasted or is expected to last for at least one year or to result in death.

 To decide whether or not you’re disabled, Social Security uses a complex process.
 Nash Disability Law offers you 5 practical pointers to keep in mind while you’re going through the disability process.
-We here to help you at any stage of your claim.
+We are here to help you at any stage of your claim.

 Does my medical condition qualify me for benefits?